Hiring an Attorney to Handle Your Criminal Case Involving Government Contracts

 When you are charged with procurement fraud or False Claims Act violations, whether it be a civil or criminal case, the stakes are high, and you want to find the right defense attorney.
 As discussed earlier, many clients simply hire local criminal defense lawyers.
 This can be problematic in a government contract fraud criminal case.
 To get a fair chance at a proper defense, the attorney would have to at least have a working knowledge of the underlying criminal charges from the government’s attorneys (DOJ, SBA OIG, etc).

 You want to hire a government contractor fraud attorney who has experience with underlying allegations that ultimately lead to false claims charges, Buy American Act fraud and so on.
 Then, you can have a shot at putting forth a viable legal defense early.
 The defense lawyer would have to understand the basics of federal contracting rules or the underlying statutes from which the case is derived.
 For example, you may be facing criminal charges and false claims that stem from the Buy American Act.
 Other common cases involve procurement fraud in the SBA 8(a) BD Program and HUBZone Program.
 Other cases can involve SDVOSB fraud and similar charges.
-They will all lead to charges of False Claims Act violations.
+They will all lead to a federal contract charge of False Claims Act violations.

 Do Large Contractors Have to Hire a Large Law Firm for Contractor Criminal Defense?